The Big Picture…

 Quite a useful tool, I hope you agree!

-So, I think this is a really useful model.
-And the set of papers referenced in this article are truly interesting.
+So, I think this is an advantageous model.
+And the set of papers referenced in this article are fascinating.
 But perhaps do not get the visibility deserved in the innovation community.
 For example, many can highlight Rogers’ 5 adopter types; fewer can draw the link to Bass’ model.

-We have seen that under certain parameters, Bass’ model mimics Rogers adoption curve.
-Further, we saw that Bass’ model can be fit to a range of products sales data.
-This gives credence to its validity.
+We have seen that under specific parameters, Bass’ model mimics Rogers adoption curve.
+Further, we saw that Bass’ model could be fit to a range of products sales data.

 That also gives us the confidence to use the model as a prediction tool.
 And we saw that Bass did just that for colour TVs in the ’60s.
 Much to the anger of industry experts.
 His predictions were not far off; the industry’s predictions led to oversupply.
-It has also been used for predictions for “satellite television/telephone/radio, a new LCD projector, wireless telephones, and wireless Internet phones (3G)”.
+Marketers have also used this approach to make predictions for “satellite television/telephone/radio, a new LCD projector, wireless telephones, and wireless Internet phones (3G)”.

-As a final note, Bass paper was noted in the top 10 influential papers published in Management Science’s 50-year anniversary edition.
+As a final note, Management Science’s 50th-anniversary edition noted Bass paper in the top 10 influential articles they had published.